udkyo/chatgpt-code-review-gerrit-plugin/README.md

   .sh, .vb, .bat".
 - `enabledVoting`: Initially disabled (false).
 If set to true, allows ChatGPT to cast a vote on each reviewed Patch Set by assigning a score.
+- `filterNegativeComments`: Activated by default (true), ensuring only negative review comments (scored below the `filterCommentsBelowScore` threshold outlined further) are displayed initially.
+Disabling this setting (false) will also show positive and neutral comments.
+- `filterCommentsBelowScore`: With `filterNegativeComments` active, review comments with a score at or above this setting's value are hidden (default is 0).
 - `patchSetCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's Patch Set comments as unresolved, inviting further discussion.
 If activated, it marks ChatGPT's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved,